-With World Obesity Day taking place on 11th of October, there isn’t a more appropriate time to be thinking about this now common condition.
+With National Obesity Awareness Week starting on 14th of January, there isn’t a more appropriate time to be thinking about this now common condition.
 It is a well-known fact that obesity is becoming more prevalent today, but let’s have a closer look at the facts.

 The NHS reports that in 2016/17 there were 216,000 hospital admissions where obesity was a factor – an increase of 18% on 2015.
 Also in 2016, 26% of adults were classed as obese; an increase from 15% in 1993, but stats have remained at a similar level since 2010.
 Lastly, in 2016/17, 1 in 5 children in Year 6 and 1 in 10 children in reception year were classified as obese.
 As per a 2017 report, the UK has the sixth highest obesity percentage in the world – with the USA number 1.